RejoiceMoyo/EngRejoice/README.md

 - 👋 Hi, I’m @EngRejoice
 - 👀 I’m interested in ... open source and collaborations
-- 🌱 I’m currently learning ...
-Reactjs
+- 🌱 I’m currently learning ... software engineering
 - 💞️ I’m looking to collaborate on ... lots of coding projects and tasks
 - 📫 How to reach me ... officialrejoicemoyo@outlook.com